Skip to main content

 2. Use kitchen paper to wipe away loose food, crumbs and bits of grease.

-3. Generously spray a kitchen cleaner over the surface and give it time to break down the brown, sticky grime.
+3. Generously spray your kitchen cleaning spray over the surface and give it time to break down the brown, sticky grime.
 Make sure you follow the instructions on the back of the bottle.

-4. You can scrub with a scourer when cleaning cooker hob plates of this type, which should make it easier (and more satisfying) to remove any burnt-on areas.
+4. “But what about how to clean burn marks off an electric hob”, you may ask.
+Fortunately, you can scrub with a scourer when cleaning cooker hob plates of this type, which should make it easier (and more satisfying) to remove any burnt-on areas.
 Take that, month-old tomato sauce splatter!

 5. Use an appropriate cleaner to wipe down the plates and the rest of the hob.